QuarticCat/QuarticCat.github.io/content/posts/optimize-difftastic.en.md

  Top |PopEither| |PopEither|
 ```

 One layer of parents represented one layer of [delimiters](https://difftastic.wilfred.me.uk/glossary.html).
 It's extremely rare to see 63 layers of delimiters.
-Beside, the search space of the algorithm is about `O(num_syntax_nodes * 2 ^ stack_depth)`.
+Besides, the search space of the algorithm is about `O(num_syntax_nodes * 2 ^ stack_depth)`.
 When there are 64 layers of delimiters, the algorithm is unlikely to finish within a reasonable time and memory limit.
 Thus, I boldly compressed this stack into a bitmap.

 ```rust
 struct Vertex<'a, 'b> {